+Specification numbers: 8H10 (AS)

-Awarding Body: Edexcel Specification numbers: 9HIO, Exam options 1E, 2E.1, 36.1 and a coursework unit
+9HIO (A Level) Exam options 1E, 2E.1, 36.1 and a coursework unit

-Grade 6 or above at GCSE is required to study for A Level (this is a non-negotiable requirement) as well as a high standard of written English that will allow you to present logical, independent analyses of historical problems and descriptions of events and courses of events.
-Please note that is it more usual for students wishing to take the course to have obtained at least a Grade 7 at GCSE.
+Grade 6 or above at GCSE is required to study for A Level, as well as a high standard of written English which will allow you to present logical, independent analyses of historical problems and descriptions of events and courses of events.
+Please note that it is more usual for students wishing to take the course to have obtained at least a Grade 7 at GCSE.
 You should be genuinely interested in and enthusiastic about studying the periods of History covered by the course.
 You need to be prepared to take part in class, not merely listen to others.
 It helps if you are confident in defending your opinion.
 Above all, you must be willing to read a wide range of books/articles throughout the two years of the course.

 Most combinations work academically with Modern History.
 English is a particularly useful partner subject, since the skill of writing essays is common to both A Levels.
 History is excellent support for Economics and for Politics: these subjects complement each other at A Level and contain many overlapping concepts.
 Those studying History develop good general knowledge and writing skills, and therefore History will complement many subjects.
-Many previous AS history students have, for example, studied Maths, Sciences, or Geography.
+Many previous AS History students have, for example, studied Maths, Sciences, or Geography.